Roadmap

 Transform Rails mailer syntax into email service API calls (Resend, SendGrid, Postmark).

-Server-side DOM updates over WebSocket.
+StimulusReflex enables server-side DOM updates over WebSocket—reactive UIs without writing JavaScript.
 Depends on Action Cable.

 Active Record Encryption